 Sean McDonagh

+Larry Wagoner

+Tullio Vardanega

+Regrets

 Erhard Ploedereder

-Tullio Vardanega

-Larry Wagoner

-Excused

 All issues discussed are captured in the document, either as comments or resolved issues.
-The previous version of this document is N14.
+The previous version of this document is N1517.

+From today’s chat – see end of the document

 Copyright notice

 This ISO document is a working draft or committee draft and is copyright-protected by ISO.
 While the reproduction of working drafts or committee drafts in any form for use by participants in the ISO standards development process is permitted without prior permission from ISO, neither this document nor any extract from it may be reproduced, stored or transmitted in any form for any other purpose without prior written permission from ISO.